Functorial Free Group from Anosov Representations on Bundles: Introduction

-Let, $(P^+,P^-)$ be a pair of opposite parabolic subgroups of $G$, cf. \cite{gw}.
-Finally, we introduce a categorical structure on the space of $(P^+,P^-)$-Anosov representations.
-Fixing a type of domain of discontinuity, we define morphisms between representations in a way that is compatible with the geometric structures on $\Omega_\rho$.
-We construct a functor
+We introduce a categorical structure on the space of $(P^+,P^-)$-Anosov representations.
+Fixing a type of domain of discontinuity, we define morphisms between representations compatible with the geometric structures on $\Omega_\rho$.
+This leads to a functor

-from this category to the category of free groups, sending each representation to its associated group $F$.
-This gives the next theorem.
+from this category to the category of abelian groups, sending each representation to its associated free abelian group.
+This yields the following theorem.

 \begin{theorem} The space of $(P^+,P^-)$-Anosov representations forms a category.
-The map $\mathcal{F}$, associating to each representation its corresponding free group, is a covariant functor to the category of free groups. \end{theorem}
+The map $\mathcal{F}$, associating to each representation its corresponding free abelian group, is a covariant functor to the category of abelian groups. \end{theorem}

-The construction of the free group $F_\rho$ in \S\ref{5.2} crucially depends on the choice of the domain of discontinuity $\Omega_\rho$, particularly when it is a complex surface.
+The construction of the free abelian group $F_{\rho}^{ab}$ in \S\ref{ab} depends on the choice of the domain of discontinuity $\Omega_\rho$.
+A similar functorial correspondence also holds from $\textbf{An}$ to the category of free groups $\textbf{Fr}$.
+We refer to \S\ref{5.2} for the construction of the free group that corresponds to a $(P^+, P^-)$-Anosov representation.